 Botanical Foundation: LOVE I already knew I loved this because it’s RCMA, my forever favorite.
 If you want to wear the same foundation that Kim K, Ariana Grande, J Lo and Beyonce wear, here ya go.
 It has 50% pigment but can be worn as a tinted moisturizer all the way up to a concealer.
 I apply with a damp beautyblender or LimeLight’s Blenderful sponge and it’s the most beautiful, realistic coverage that looks and photographs like real skin.
 There’s about 20 reasons why it’s the only foundation I carry in my freelance kit and why my most-viewed YouTube video is about it.

 Waterproof Complete Concealer: LIKE This is the most opaque, full coverage concealer I’ve ever tried.
 It really is totally waterproof too; I tested it!
 It’s excellent for covering tattoos, melasma, hyperpigmenation and birth marks.
-2 warnings though: it has an old lady scent and creases when used on the under eye area for me.
+2 warnings though: it has an old lady scent at first (it fades away) and creases when used on the under eye area for me.
 Kevyn Aucoin made this formula popular when he famously used it as foundation.
 The coverage is supreme so you could even skip foundation all together.

 Perfect Eyeshadow: LOVE Hands down, the most pigmented eyeshadows I’ve ever tried, and that’s saying a lot.
 I love that you can create custom refillable palettes, use them wet or dry and as brow powders.
 If I could compare them to anything, I would compare them to LORAC Pro shadows, but believe it or not, they are more pigmented still.
 I am planning a separate post on these with swatches.